Australia wide

 Northern Territory Government – Office of Multicultural Affairs

-The Office of Multicultural Affairs promotes cultural and linguistic diversity in the Northern Territory by sponsoring grants and awards programs and providing information to the community.
-Its website has a range of religious fact sheets and community profiles relevant to the Northern Territory, as well as links to multicultural organisations.
+The Office of Multicultural Affairs promotes cultural and linguistic diversity in the Northern Territory by sponsoring grants and awards programs and providing community information.
+Its website has religious factsheets and community profiles relevant to the Northern Territory, as well as links to multicultural organisations.

 Multicultural Council of the Northern Territory

 This organisation represents people from CALD backgrounds in the Northern Territory.
-It runs programs and classes in Darwin and provides support to newly arrived migrants and refugees.
+It runs programs and classes in Darwin and supports newly arrived migrants and refugees.

 Queensland